 This journal is both a celebration of the successful integration of microwave technology into our world, and a call to arms.
 Microwave engineering needs converts.
 Microwave engineering is not dull.
 All the discoveries in microwave engineering were not made in the 1950’s.
 On the contrary, we are on a growth trajectory that surpasses anything we could have imagined even ten years ago, and this expansion will continue well into the next decade.

 Over the foreseeable future, this journal will help to highlight the science, the technology, the applications, and the accomplishments of researchers in the microwave field.
 Microwaves strives to be a technical journal of the highest possible caliber, showcasing contributed and rigorously peer-reviewed papers that span the wide range of disciplines and applications that the field encompasses.
 Microwaves is also an archival teaching platform which will carry invited review articles and selected topical reports that summarize specific experimental methods, technologies, applications, and manufacturing techniques that our renowned editors feel are essential reading for everyone in our discipline.
 Microwaves will add news and opinions that are helping to shape our community and its influence on society, through contributions from both editors and authors, in order to give perspective to the science and technology advances highlighted in the journal.
-Finally, Microwaves will anchor our field to the past and catapult us into the future, with historic perspectives and biographies, and special interviews with notable scholars in several continuously running series: Microwave Pioneers, Industry Pioneers, and Breakthroughs’ in Microwaves.
+Finally, Microwaves will anchor our field to the past and catapult us into the future, with historic perspectives and biographies, and special interviews with notable scholars in several continuously running series: Microwave Pioneers, Microwaves are Everywhere, Women in Microwaves, and Breakthroughs in Microwaves.

-The IEEE, the Microwave Theory and Techniques Society, our contributing editors and reviewers, and especially this founding Editor-in-Chief, all hope that you will embrace this new model for dissemination of our collective research work and the archiving of our accomplishments.
+The IEEE, the Microwave Theory and Technology Society, our contributing editors and reviewers, and especially this founding Editor-in-Chief, all hope that you will embrace this new model for dissemination of our collective research work and the archiving of our accomplishments.
 I personally implore you to support this journal through your contributions and your readership.

 Journal of Microwaves is a model for, rather than simply a participant in, our changing future.
 (ISSN: 2692-8388, OCLC: 1163785784, Citation Abbreviation: IEEE J. Microwaves)

 *Journal logo and cover design by graphic designer Atria Azarmi (atria.azarmi.at.gmail.com) and Peter Siegel